seung-lab/cloud-files/README.md

 cloudfiles rm ./tmp gs://bkt/dir/file s3://bkt/dir/file
 ```

+### `cp` Pros and Cons

-The bundled CLI tool has a number of advantages vs. `gsutil` when it comes to transfers.
+For the cp command, the bundled CLI tool has a number of advantages vs. `gsutil` when it comes to transfers.

 1. No decompression of file transfers (unless you want to).
 2. Can shift compression format.